Mikemaranon/project-KAILA/README.md

 - AI assistant, working at a kernel level
 - Needs to have reading permissions to every single corner of the system, no process under this new kernel will be safe from the observation of our new kernel module
 - AI model will be a SLM trained purposely to understand the scanned data of the system and generate recomendations to get a better performance
+- We need to ensure we can get all the information we need to train the model

+Every linux system has a common file system where the information we want to get is stored.
+- **CPU**: `/proc/stat`

 ## 3. Kernel Module Development